syncfusion-content/flutter-docs/Flutter/range-selector/right-to-left.md

 documentation: ug
 ---

-# Right To Left (RTL) in Flutter Range Selector (SfRangeSelector)
+# Right to Left (RTL) in Flutter Range Selector (SfRangeSelector)

-## RTL rendering ways

-Right to left rendering can be switched in the following ways:

-### Wrapping the SfRangeSelector with Directionality widget

-The SfRangeSelector supports changing the layout direction of the widget in the right-to-left direction by setting the [`textDirection`](https://api.flutter.dev/flutter/widgets/Directionality/textDirection.html) property to `rtl` in the [`Directionality`](https://api.flutter.dev/flutter/widgets/Directionality-class.html) widget.

-{% tabs %}
-{% highlight Dart %}

-SfRangeValues _initialValues = SfRangeValues(4.0, 8.0);

-@override
-Widget build(BuildContext context) {
-  return MaterialApp(
-      home: Scaffold(
-          body: Directionality(
-            textDirection: TextDirection.rtl,
-            child: Center(
-              child: SfRangeSelector(
-                min: 2.0,
-                max: 10.0,
-                interval: 1,
-                showLabels: true,
-                showTicks: true,
-                initialValues: _initialValues,
-                child: Container(
-                    color: Colors.pink[200],
-                    height: 150,
-                 ),
-              ),
-            )
-         ),
-      )
-  );
-}

-{% endhighlight %}
-{% endtabs %}

-### Changing the locale to RTL languages
+### Using locale

-To change the range selector rendering direction from right to left, you can change the locale to any of the RTL languages such as Arabic, Persian, Hebrew, Pashto, and Urdu.
+The range selector will render in right to left direction if the locale belongs to RTL languages such as (Arabic ,Persian ,Hebrew, Pashto, Urdu).
+It can be achieved by specifying the MaterialApp properties such as `localizationsDelegates`, `supportedLocales`, `locale` and adding the flutter_localizations package to your pubspec.yaml file.

 {% tabs %}
 {% highlight Dart %}